Skip to content

 For state-sponsored actors, the question is not whether to target open source infrastructure.
 It is which vulnerability in which project reaches the most high-value environments simultaneously.

-The Attack Surface Is Public and Permanently Readable
+Attack Surface Is Public, Readable and Accessible

 Targeting proprietary software requires adversaries to invest significant resources in reverse engineering the product before they can understand where it breaks, which creates a natural barrier between vulnerability discovery and exploitation that does not exist in open source environments.
 Open source software removes that barrier entirely, because the source code is readable by anyone, the dependency chains are documented in public package manifests that map exactly which libraries each project depends on, and the vulnerability disclosures are filed in public CVE databases and tracked in public security advisories the moment they are confirmed by the maintaining community.